eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 Interaction with other Vehicle Apps or the cloud is enabled by using Mosquitto MQTT Broker.
 The MQTT broker runs inside a docker image, which is started automatically after starting the DevContainer.

 In the [quickstart section](/docs/tutorials/quickstart/#how-to-debug-_vehicle-app_) about the Vehicle App, you already tested sending MQTT messages to the app.
-In the previous sections, you generally saw how to use `Vehicle Models`, `Datapoints` and `GRPC Services`.
+In the previous sections, you generally saw how to use `Vehicle Models`, `DataPoints` and `GRPC Services`.
 In this section, you will learn how to combine them with MQTT.

-In order to receive and process MQTT messages inside your app, simply use the `@subscribe_topic` annotations from the SDK for an additional method `on_set_position_request_received` you have to implement:
+In order to receive and process MQTT messages inside your app, simply use the `@subscribe_topic` annotations from the SDK for an additional method `on_set_position_request_received()` you have to implement:

 ```Python
     @subscribe_topic("seatadjuster/setPosition/request")